pbansfore/Hospital-Emergency-Room-Dashboard-Using-Power-BI/README.md

 ## 🛠 Tools & Techniques

 - **Excel:** For initial data cleaning and data validation.
-- **Power Query:** To clean & transform raw data and to create interactive reports and visualizations.
+- **Power BI:** To clean & transform raw data and to create interactive reports and visualizations.

 ---